 The 1879 Gold looks promising. but I don't know anything about value for it.

-What is your intent with the coins @james candelaria?
+@james candelaria?
 Are you just trying to find out the value for resale or do you need some other suggestions for keeping them for the future?
 We can help with both!

 Look for a mint mark on the gold quarter eagle gold piece.
 On the reverse near the bottom.
 Its worth more then the rest combined.